 My mentoring philosophy is my foundation: I mentor to #PayItForward, to help colleagues see and become their best selves.
 Being a good mentor does not mean having all the answers, being perfect, or having to fix things.
 Being a good mentor is being human, learning along the way (the easy lessons, and the hard ones), and at the end of the day, honestly believing you did the best you could. (and being willing to learn and grow)!
 I have also found that good mentoring is oftentimes just attentive listening, and then being willing to reflect on what you’ve heard.
 It’s really important to build a relationship with your mentee so that when you listen attentively and offer your perspective, you can say the things that will help the mentee, especially the hard things.

-And if you’re nervous about making that transition from a mentee to a mentor, it’s really important to remember that the Mentoring Committee has put together tools and resources and help and stop gaps and checks.
+And if you’re nervous about making that transition from a mentee to a mentor, it’s really important to remember that the Mentoring Committee has put together tools and resources and stop-gaps and checks.
 Nobody becomes a mentor in NORDP on their own, all you need to do is reach out to somebody on the mentoring committee and ask for support.
-The Mentoring Committee has put together a solid support system in order to help anyone who’s ready to step into the role of mentor!
+The Mentoring Committee has put together a solid support system in order to help anyone who’s ready to step into the role of a mentor!

 What do you wish you had known when you began your mentoring journey?